Quickstart for Ascend on Snowflake

 CREATE USER identifier($ENV_DEV_USER) PASSWORD='<CHANGE_ME>' DEFAULT_ROLE=$ENV_DEV_ROLE; -- MUST_CHANGE_PASSWORD=TRUE;

-/* Store this password in your environment vault under the key "snowflake_warehouse_password" *
+/* Store this password in your environment vault under the key "snowflake-password" *

 You will need this key later when configuring your connection in Ascend */